 - You’ll find various types of persons with bad motive outside the area of any shrines.
 Be careful about pick-pocketers while visiting those destinations.

-- It never recommended staying outside till late night while traveling solo.
+- It never recommended staying outside until late night while traveling solo.
 You got to be cautious when you’re in a new place.
-I always try to maintain this wherever I visit solo or even accompanied with anyone.
+I always try to maintain this wherever I visit solo or even accompanied by anyone.